Global Health Scholars Program

 Local Global Health Clinical Electives

-Global Health Scholars, in their second year, may select an Indian Health Service experience (Pendleton, Oregon, Gallup, New Mexico or Anchorage, Alaska) or stay local in Portland and rotate through South West Community Health Center, Multnomah County Clinic, Community Resource and Referral Center (focused on homeless Veterans), and the Wallace Medical Van.
+Global Health Scholars, in their second year, may select an Indian Health Service clinical rotation (options include sites in Yellowhawk Tribal Health Clinic in Pendleton, Oregon; Chemawa Health Center, in Salem, Oregon; or Alaska Native Medical Center in Anchorage, Alaska) or stay locally in Portland and rotate through correction medicine sites, Southwest Community Health Center (a safety net clinic) and Community Resource and Referral Center (focused on homeless Veterans).